 - Any faculty member of any rank who teaches students in lab settings.

 - Self-nominations are encouraged.

-The nomination packet (which should be no more than 15 pages) should be submitted electronically as a Word document or PDF to Georgia Tech's award portal: https://gatech.infoready4.com.
+The nomination packet (which should be no more than 15 pages) should be submitted electronically as a PDF file to Georgia Tech's award portal: https://gatech.infoready4.com.
 It should include the following items:

 - Table of contents for the packet.

 - Description of the laboratory initiative, including the goals of the laboratory instruction, the intended audience, the targeted learning outcomes, and the approach taken.

 - Description of how the laboratory initiative has been evaluated, including documentation of how the goals were met, the extent to which the learning outcomes were achieved, and the benefits derived from the initiative.

 - Description of the potential for others to adopt or adapt the initiative to other lab settings.

 - In addition, you should solicit letters of support of your award application (these letters will not count toward the page maximum).
 These letters of support should be from the following individuals:

 *One or two colleagues who have observed the laboratory initiative.